monocongo/object_detect_darknet/README.md

     $ wget https://pjreddie.com/media/files/darknet53.conv.74
     ```

-7. Train the model on a single GPU:
+7. Train the model on a single GPU.
+    YOLOv3-tiny:
     ```bash
+    $ cd ${DARKNET}
     $ ./darknet detector train build/darknet/x64/data/obj.data cfg/yolov3-tiny-weapons-608.cfg yolov3-tiny.conv.15
     ```
+    YOLOv3:
+    ```bash
+    $ cd ${DARKNET}
+    $ ./darknet detector train build/darknet/x64/data/obj.data cfg/yolov3-obj.cfg darknet53.conv.74
+    ```

+    In order to monitor the training we can add the following command line options
+    to the training commands above: `-dont_show -mjpeg_port 8090 -map`
+    This will allow us to then point a browser to http://localhost:8090/ to monitor the progress.

     As the model is training it will save the trained weights at every 1000
     iterations into the `backup` directory specified in the file
     `${DARKNET}/build/darknet/x64/data/obj.data`.
 For example after completion of